henrivain/MekUpdater/README.md

 # MekUpdater
- Way to download updates from github releases using easy to use fluent interface.
+ Easy way to download files or updates from github releases.

  Documentation in code and [here](https://github.com/matikkaeditorinkaantaja/MekUpdater/tree/main/MekUpdaterDocumentation)